BlazingText Algorithm

 Processing environment

 BlazingText can be run on a single CPU or GPU instance, or multiple CPU instances.
 The choice depends on the type of processing being performed.
-Word2Vec has three processing modes:
+Word2Vec has three processing methods:

 - Skip-gram